stashed/docs/docs/addons/mysql/setup/uninstall.md

 section_menu_id: stash-addons
 ---

-# Unstall MySQL addon for Stash
+# Uninstall MySQL addon for Stash

 In order to uninstall MySQL addon, follow the instruction given below.